Rectangular diagrams of surfaces: distinguishing Legendrian knots: Basic moves of rectangular diagrams of surfaces

 \section{Basic moves of rectangular diagrams of surfaces}

-In this section we introduce moves of rectangular diagrams of surfaces preserving their isotopy class that allow transition between diagrams representing isotopic surfaces.
+In this section and in Appendix~B we introduce moves of rectangular diagrams of surfaces that preserve the isotopy class of the represented surface, and allow transition between diagrams representing isotopic surfaces.

-We will refer to all the transformations of rectangular diagrams of surfaces introduced below in this section as \emph{basic moves}.
+We will refer to all the transformations of rectangular diagrams of surfaces introduced below in this section and in Appendix~B as \emph{basic moves}.
 These include: (half-)wrinkle creation and reduction moves, (de)stabilization moves, exchange moves, and flypes.
 Some of them are assigned \emph{a type} (I or~II), and the others are \emph{neutral} (have no type).

 \begin{theo} Let $\Pi$ and~$\Pi'$ be rectangular diagrams of a surface.
 The surfaces~$\widehat\Pi$ and~$\widehat\Pi'$ are isotopic if and only if~$\Pi'$ can be obtained from~$\Pi$ by a sequence of basic moves.